China–India relations: Ming dynasty

-Qing Dynasty
+Qing dynasty

 The Bhois of Orissa maintained minor maritime trade links with China.
-This is noted from the Manchu language memorials and edicts depicting contacts under the reign of Qing dynasty in China, when the Qianlong Emperor received a gift from the Brahmin (Ch.
-Polomen 婆羅門, Ma.
-Bolomen) envoy of a ruler whose Manchu name was Birakišora han of Utg’ali (Ch.
-Wutegali bilaqishila han 烏特噶里畢拉奇碩拉汗), who is described as a ruler in Eastern India.
-Hence referring to Birakisore Deva I of Khurda (1736–1793) who styled himself as Gajapati, the ruler of Utkala.
-Many of the gosains entering Tibet from China passed through his territory when visiting the Jagannath temple at Puri.
+Many of the gosains entering Tibet from China passed through the territory of Birakisore Deva I of Khurda (1736–1793) who styled himself as Gajapati, the ruler of Utkala, when visiting the Jagannath temple at Puri.

 The reign of Tipu Sultan in Mysore saw Chinese technology used for sugar production, and sandalwood was exported to China.
-Tipu’s and Mysore’s tryst with silk began in the early 1780s when he received an ambassador from the Qing dynasty-ruled China at his court.
-The ambassador presented him with a silk cloth.
+Tipu's and Mysore's tryst with silk began in the early 1780s when he received a silk cloth from an ambassador from the Qing dynasty-ruled China at his court.
 Tipu was said to be enchanted by the item to such an extent that he resolved to introduce its production in his kingdom.
 He sent a return journey to China, which returned after twelve years.

-After the Qing expansion into the Himalayas, there was increased contact with South Asia which often manifested in the form of tributary relations.
+After the Qing expansion into the Himalayas, there was increased contact with South Asia, which often manifested in the form of tributary relations.
 The Qing were obliged to defend their subservient state, Badakhshan, against the Afghans and Marathas, though no major clash with the Marathas ever took place.
 The Afghans gained the initiative and defeated the Marathas at Panipat in 1761.
 The battle's outcome was used by the Afghans to intimidate the Qing.

 Sino-Sikh War

 In the 18th to 19th centuries, the Sikh Empire expanded into neighbouring lands.
 It had annexed Ladakh into the state of Jammu in 1834.
-In 1841, they invaded Tibet and overran parts of western Tibet.
-Chinese forces defeated the Sikh army in December 1841, forcing the Sikh army to withdraw, and in turn entered Ladakh and besieged Leh, where they were in turn defeated by the Sikh Army.
-At this point, neither side wished to continue the conflict.
-The Sikhs claimed victory. as the Sikhs were embroiled in tensions with the British that would lead up to the First Anglo-Sikh War, while the Chinese were in the midst of the First Opium War.
+In 1841, they had some conflicts with Chinese forces; neither side wished to continue the conflict, as the Sikhs were embroiled in tensions with the British that would lead up to the First Anglo-Sikh War, while the Chinese were in the midst of the First Opium War.
+The Sikhs claimed victory.
 The two parties signed a treaty in September 1842, which stipulated no transgressions or interference in the other country's frontiers.

 British Raj

-Indian soldiers, known as "sepoys" who were in British service participated in the First and Second Opium Wars against Qing China.
+Indian soldiers, known as "sepoys", who were in British service participated in the First and Second Opium Wars against Qing China.
 Indian sepoys were also involved in the suppression of the Boxer Rebellion in 1900, in addition to serving as guards in the British colony of Hong Kong and foreign concessions such as the Shanghai International Settlement.
-The Chinese slur "Yindu A San" (Indian number three) was used to describe Indian soldiers in British service.
+The Chinese slur "Yindu A San " (印度阿三 - Indian number three) was used to describe Indian soldiers in British service, with some of the popular sentiment rejecting the possibility for Sino-Indian fraternity.